 MORE FRONTLINE POLICE TO HIT THE BEAT IN MELBOURNE’S NORTH NEXT MONTH

 From next month, local communities will begin to see the first 300 frontline police officers on their streets.
-These are the first of the 3,135 police the Andrews Labor Government is delivering over five years to make communities safer and drive down crime.
+These are the first of the 3,135 police the Andrews Government is delivering over five years to make communities safer and drive down crime.

 Today, myself, Danielle Green MP and Lily D’Ambrosio MP welcomed the Andrews Government announcement that the Whittlesea area will be receiving an allocation of Victoria’s 300 new frontline police funded in the 2016-17 Victorian Budget.